mikaelnousiainen/RS41ng/README.md

 1. Configure your amateur radio call sign, transmission schedule (time sync), transmit frequencies and transmission mode parameters in `config.h`
+    * Select the desired radiosonde type in the beginning of the file by removing the `//` comment from either the `#define RS41` or `#define DFM17` lines.
+    * Customize at least the following settings:
+        * `CALLSIGN`
+        * For RS41, the settings beginning with `RADIO_SI4032_` to select transmit power and the modes to transmit
+        * For DFM-17, the settings beginning with `RADIO_SI4063_` to select transmit power and the modes to transmit
+        * `HORUS_V2_PAYLOAD_ID` if you transmit Horus 4FSK
+        * `APRS_COMMENT` if you transmit APRS
-2. Set up transmitted message templates in `config.c`, depending on the modes you use
+2. Set up transmitted message templates in `config.c`, depending on the modes you use.
+   You can customize the APRS and CW messages in more detail here.

 ### Power consumption and power-saving features

-Power consumption notes (at 3V supply voltage) by Mark VK5QI:
+Power consumption notes (at 3V supply voltage) for RS41 by Mark VK5QI:

 - GPS in full power acquisition mode: 110-120 mA (TX off), 160-170 mA (TX on)
 - GPS locked (5 sats), full power: 96 - 126 mA (TX off), 170 mA (TX on)